 - Reduces the risk of urinary tract infection during pregnancy.
 Helps in the formation of amniotic fluid.
 Keeps the blood cells healthy.

-Lemonade keeps you hydrated and replenishes electrolyte in your body.
+Lemon-infused water keeps you hydrated and replenishes electrolyte in your body.
 It:

 - Is high in vitamin C content.
 Vitamin C helps the body absorb iron better for the formation of RBCs.